front-matter/blog2/_posts/2009-02-15-bioclipse-for-cdk-developers-1.markdown

 ## Debugging CDK's Atom Type

-As I wrote last week with the email on the [first CDK 1.2 release candidate](http://chem-bla-ics.blogspot.com/2007/07/atom-typing-in-cdk.html), the new CDK atom typer is a core component of the new CDK.
+As I wrote last week with the email on the [first CDK 1.2 release candidate <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/07/01/atom-typing-in-cdk.html), the new CDK atom typer is a core component of the new CDK.
 The new implementation covers all atom types used in CDK 1.0, and many more.
 In particular, [Miguel](http://chemistry-to-informatics.blogspot.com/) boosted support for charged and radical atom types.